KimangKhenng/AICoverGen/README.md

 ### Clone AICoverGen repository

 Open a command line window and run these commands to clone this entire repository and install the additional dependencies required.
-Use pip 24.0 to ensure compatibility!
+It's recommended to use Python 3.9 and pip 24.0 to ensure compatibility!

 ```
 git clone https://github.com/KimangKhenng/AICoverGen